archlinux/aur/ente-server-man.1.md

 **Configuring Nginx proxy**:

-- Copy the example Nginx config and the accompanying  HTTP(S) security header config files to the Nginx configuration directory:
+- Copy the example the MinIO and Ente server Nginx config and the accompanying HTTP(S) security header config files to the Nginx configuration directory:
     ```
         sudo cp -v /usr/lib/ente-server/ente-server-nginx.conf /etc/nginx/
         sudo cp -v /usr/lib/ente-server/http*security_headers.conf /etc/nginx/
+        sudo cp -v /usr/lib/ente-server/minio-server-nginx.conf /etc/nginx/
     ```
 - Edit this example config, and replace <your_public_domain.tld> with your actual public domain name
 - Request a letsencrypt ceritifacte (or a SSL ceritifacte from another provider) if not already done so: